tanhaoen/keppel-dbt-training/Lesson 3/lesson3_lab.md

 dbt docs generate
 ```

-Then, your site will be served locally by dbt.
-Once you are no longer in need of reviewing it, you can interrupt the server with `Ctrl + C`.
+Then, serve and view the docuementation for your project by clicking on the "View docs" button (book icon), which is next to your branch name at the top left of the IDE.

 ## Committing and pushing your changes